tansaku/pair_organiser/README.md

  [["Pablo", "Yev"], ["Norm", "Dan"], ["Jay", "Andrew"], ["Rob", "Tom"]]]
  ```

+The running time of this operation should be O(n²), where n is the length of the array.

 Question on math StackExchange related to the above issue:

 * http://math.stackexchange.com/questions/1477767/efficiently-partition-a-set-into-all-possible-unique-pair-combinations